App version: 0.1.0

 Good Credit Score

 Consumers with a good credit score may qualify for a personal line of credit.
 Borrowers with bad credit or no credit can get an unsecured personal loan, but they may have to pay higher interest charges and fees.Lenders generally offer the best terms and conditions to borrowers with excellent credit.
-Subprime borrowers who improve their credit scores may be able to get personal lines of credit or personal loans for good credit.
+Subprime borrowers who build their credit scores may be able to get personal lines of credit or personal loans for good credit.

 Choosing a HELOC